Vignesh Karthick

-Vignesh Karthick is an Indian film and television actor, video and radio jockey, screenwriter, cinematographer and film director.
+Vignesh Karthick is an Indian actor, video and radio jockey, screenwriter, cinematographer and film director.
 He started his career by acting and directing short films and participating in reality shows, including the comedy game shows like "Athu Ithu Ethu" in STAR Vijay and Comedy Jodies in Zee Thamizh as a stand-up comedian.
-He later went on to host of those shows, especially the popular shows like Suriya Vanakkam, Thapal Petti En 8484 and many other shows in Sun TV and STAR Vijay respectively.
+He later went on to host of those shows, especially the popular shows like Suriya Vanakkam, Thapal Petti En 8484 and many other shows in Sun TV and STAR Vijay, respectively.
 In 2015, he started to work as Radio jockey with the radio station BIG FM 92.7.
-His short film "Yours Shamefully 2" which was directed by him with himself as the hero, has gained much popularity and appreciation from the audience and some people from the film industry.
 In 2016, he made his acting debut in films with Natpadhigaram 79 and in television with Pagal Nilavu.
 He made his directorial debut in films with Yenda Thalaiyila Yenna Vekkala.
+Recently he did direction for the Hot Spot Movie.